anhinga/late-2022-julia-drafts/dmm-port-from-clojure/README.md

 An even more advanced version would just use a source code of an activation function as an index, but we are not pursuing that
-here: we'll maintain a dictionary of functions (the idea of using a function itself for the purpose of indexing which was adopted in the Clojure implementation does seem suboptimal from our experience back then).
+here: we'll maintain a dictionary of functions (the idea of using a function itself for the purpose of indexing which has been adopted in the Clojure implementation does seem suboptimal from our experience back then).